cjdelisle/matrix-laggifier/readme.md

 # Matrix Laggifier

+Status: unmaintained/ran-when-parked - message me @cjd@mastodon.social if you would like to take over

 ![](https://raw.github.com/cjdelisle/matrix-laggifier/master/they_waitin.jpeg)

 Matrix isn't slow, it's special.
 And this special bot can help you find out just how special your matrix/irc bridge really is.